Office of Planning, Evaluation and Policy Development

 - Developing and reviewing Department budget proposals, regulations, grants, program performance measures, and the Department's learning agenda to ensure consistency with the Secretary's and the Administration's goals;

-- Working with the Institute of Education Sciences (IES) and other Department Offices to implement evidence-based practices;
+- Working with the Institute of Education Sciences (IES) and other Department Offices to develop and implement evidence-based practices;

-- Managing a repository of evidence, data, and policies necessary to formulate, develop, validate, and recommend policy positions to the Secretary;
+- Managing a repository of evidence, data, and policies necessary to formulate, develop, validate, and recommend policy positions including for legislative proposals and program reauthorizations to the Secretary;

 - Developing and enforcing the Department's data strategy and governance policies; improving the Department's ability to leverage data as a strategic asset; overseeing information collections approval and associated OMB clearance process; and overseeing lifecycle data management.